John Peterman: J. Peterman Company

 In 1986, Peterman was on a business trip in Denver, Colorado, and decided to explore Wyoming.
 He went to Jackson Hole and bought a horseman's duster because he liked it.
 After wearing it consistently, he and his friend Staley decided to sell more of the coats, putting an advertisement in The New Yorker.
 That led to the sale of about 70 coats and the J. Peterman Company was created.
-In the fall of 1988, the company's first catalog was published, with black and white drawings and a literary copy style.
+In late 1988, the company's first catalog was published, with black and white drawings and a literary copy style.
 Color illustrations were introduced to the catalog in 1989.

 Peterman found unique items to sell in the catalog and Staley wrote the product descriptions.
 Bob Hagel was the first J. Peterman Co. illustrator and art director.
 He made the decision to draw and paint the clothes from the catalog without bodies, so they appeared like "well-traveled ghosts."
 The catalog drew the attention of celebrities like Oprah Winfrey, Clint Eastwood, and Tom Hanks.
 The company continued to grow and, in 1995, the TV show Seinfeld debuted J. Peterman as a character played by John O'Hurley.
 After the character's first appearance, Peterman agreed with Seinfeld’s lawyers that he would approve the scripts in which his fictional part had a role.
 The J. Peterman Co. also sold movie replicas of the "Heart of The Ocean" necklace from the 1997 film Titanic.
 The company sold $1 million worth of necklace replicas along with other costume and prop replicas.

 The J. Peterman Co. was unable to sustain its rapid growth and, in 1999, the company filed for Chapter 11 bankruptcy, and was bought by Paul Harris Stores.
 However, in 2000, Paul Harris Stores went bankrupt and Peterman was able to buy back his namesake brand.
 The J. Peterman Company catalog was relaunched and Tim Peterman, John Peterman's son, was the CEO of J. Peterman Company until 2014.
 As of 2018, the president of the J. Peterman Company was Kyle Foster.
 The company developed Peterman's Eye, a social networking site, and an online catalog that offers mail-order inventory, as well as unique antiques.